xiaguan/yalm/README.md

 # Limitations

 - Only completions may be performed (in addition to some testing modes like computing perplexity on a prompt or performing a [passkey test](https://github.com/ggerganov/llama.cpp/pull/3856)).
 Chat interface has not been implemented.
+- Only a rudimentary sampler (argmax) has been implemented; temperature is not supported.
 - An NVIDIA GPU is required.
 - The GPU backend only works with a single GPU and the entire model must fit into VRAM.
 - As of Dec 14, 2024 only the following models have been tested: